stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 ### Design

-For the particle system design we considered two approaches (there are almost certainly others) for how the _trajectory_ of a particle could be specified:
+For the particle system design we considered several alternative approaches (there are almost certainly others) for how the _trajectory_ of a particle could be specified:

-* A particle has a movement vector which is a mutable property applied to its position on each frame.

-* A particle has a trajectory _function_ that calculates the position of the particle at a given instant.
+* A particle has a trajectory _function_ that calculates the position of the particle at a given instant (including any influences such as gravity, wind resistance, etc).

+* The trajectory is computing in the shader.

+* A particle comprises an initial position and movement vector, both of which are mutable.
+The movement vector is applied to the particle position on each frame to simulate a trajectory.

-There are pros and cons to either of these approaches: A trajectory function is appealing in that it encapsulates all the information about how that particle moves over time, is therefore largely immutable, simpler to comprehend, and easier to test in isolation.
+There are pros and cons to all of these approaches:

+* A trajectory function is appealing in that it encapsulates all the information about how that particle moves over time.
+It is therefore simpler to comprehend, reusable, largely immutable, and easier to test in isolation.

+* Delegating the trajectory to the shader is logical and almost certainly much more efficient, however this would be very difficult to test or to diagnose.
+Additionally GLSL code would have to cut-and-pasted rather than comprised of coherent, tested components (unless we employed some clever shader generator).

-However we have opted for the iterative approach which is probably simpler to implement, if a little more complex to configure.
-Particles are therefore a mutable record comprising a position and direction.
+* Mutable particles and movement vectors is probably simpler to implement but slightly more complex to configure.

+* A configurable particle system lends itself to being specified later by some configuration file (e.g. an XML document).

-Calculation of the particle colour is deferred to the fragment shader, implying particles additionally have a creation timestamp used to calculate the colour based on age.
+After some trials we opted for the simplest approach using mutable particles.
+However calculation of the particle colour _is_ deferred to the fragment shader, implying particles additionally have a creation timestamp used to calculate the colour based on age.

 We will progressively build up the particle system functionality using the _sparks_ scenario as a test case since this covers the majority of the identified requirements.